+Traveling without a credit card may be a little more difficult than traveling with one.
 Many hotels and motels require credit card information from you to reserve or pay for a room.
 This information serves as a security deposit to cover the hotel against loss from your reservation or stay.
-With a little creativity, you can find a way around booking a motel room with a credit card.
+But, with a little creativity, you can find a way around booking a motel room with a credit card.

 Ask for Details

 During the planning stage of your trip, call different motels at your destination and ask about policies regarding reservations and payments.
 Many motels require credit card information from customers, but some do not have these requirements.
 You might succeed in getting around a credit card requirement by offering a cash security deposit.
 When you find a motel that doesn’t demand a credit card number to make a reservation or pay for your room, book there.

 Using a Debit Card

 Use a debit card to reserve or pay for your motel room instead of a credit card.
 If you call ahead for a reservation, provide your debit card number to book the room.
 It’s possible that the motel will add a temporary hold to your debit card balance as a security deposit to cover potential loss.
 Find out this amount to make sure you have enough money in your account to cover it.

 A prepaid card with a balance high enough to cover the cost of the motel room, and any temporary hold or security deposit, is another option for paying for a motel room.
 These cards operate essentially the same as a credit card, so as long as your account balance will cover any charges made by the motel, you should not have any payment problems.

 Ask for Help